nodejs/nodejs.org/README.md

   * Initial development usually happens in English: `/locale/en`
   * `/locale/{{locale}}/site.json` is where global localization information lives.
   * All content is in Markdown and is per locale.
-  * The top of each Markdown file is a block of YAML for page specific localization information that is passed to various templates.
+  * The top of each Markdown file is a block of YAML for page-specific localization information that is passed to various templates.
   * The bulk of the Markdown content for each page is referenced as `{{{content}}}` in the corresponding template.

 ## Serve/Build Options

-* `DEFAULT_LOCALE={{locale}} node build.js` builds all the translated files present in the locale folder (will display 404 status code if file is not present), the static/css folder for all the Sass files, as well as copy the rest of the static assets to their subfolder in the build directory.
+* `DEFAULT_LOCALE={{locale}} node build.js` builds all the translated files present in the locale folder (will display 404 status code if the file is not present), the static/css folder for all the Sass files, as well as copy the rest of the static assets to their subfolder in the build directory.
-* `DEFAULT_LOCALE={{locale}} node build.js --preserveLocale` the same as `node build.js` but it will add the pages present in the English locale that are missing instead of throwing 404 status code.
+* `DEFAULT_LOCALE={{locale}} node build.js --preserve locale the same as `node build.js` but it will add the pages present in the English locale that is missing instead of throwing a 404 status code.
-* `DEFAULT_LOCALE={{locale}} npm run serve` builds only the files present in the specified locale folder (will display 404 status code if file is not present), then start the default website (`http://localhost:${port}/${mainLocale}`).
+* `DEFAULT_LOCALE={{locale}} npm run serve` builds only the files present in the specified locale folder (will display 404 status code if the file is not present), then start the default website (`http://localhost:${port}/${mainLocale}`).
 Here `{port}` is 8080, `{mainLocale}` is `en` or the first specified language.
-* `DEFAULT_LOCALE={{locale}} npm run serve -- --preserveLocale` the same as `npm run serve ` but it will add the pages present in the English locale that are missing.
+* `DEFAULT_LOCALE={{locale}} npm run serve -- --preserve locale the same as `npm run serve ` but it will add the pages present in the English locale that is missing.
 * `npm run serve` builds all the current languages and returns 404 when a file is not present in the current locale, then start the default website (`http://localhost:${port}/${mainLocale}`).
 Here `{port}` is 8080, `{mainLocale}` is `en` in default.
-* `npm run serve -- --preserveLocale` the same as `npm run serve` but it will add the pages present in the English locale that are missing instead of throwing 404 status code.
+* `npm run serve -- --preserve locale the same as `npm run serve` but it will add the pages present in the English locale that is missing instead of throwing a 404 status code.

 ## Test Options

 Before submitting, you must pass all the unit tests and syntax checks by running the two commands below:

-* `npm-run-all test:lint test:unit` run all the unit test cases in `tests` folder, as well as check syntax with eslint.
+* `npm-run-all test: lint test: unit` run all the unit test cases in the `tests` folder, as well as check syntax with eslint.
 * `npm-run-all --parallel test:lint:*` run all the syntax checks for `js`, `md` and other related files.

 There're also two syntax check commands for you: